 Funnel web spider

 There are several species of funnel web spider (Atrax robustus and Hadronyche sp.) found throughout Australia.
 The best known of these is the Sydney funnel web spider, Atrax robustus.
-The male of this species is Australia's most dangerous spider, and is capable of causing death in as little as 15 minutes.
+The male of this species is one of Australia's most dangerous spiders, and is thought to have been responsible for all 13 recorded deaths.
+While capable of causing death in as little as 15 minutes, no deaths have been recorded since the development of the antivenom in the early 1980s.